MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-initiating-and-classifying-a-change-request.md

 3. Click **Cancel** to close the service.

-## How to Add Related Items to a Change Request
+## Add related items to a change request

 You can use the following procedures to add related items to a change request and then validate the addition of the items.
 You can add related items, such as configuration items, incidents, other change requests, files, and knowledge articles.
 When you add files, such as saved screen shots, saved written procedures, and knowledge articles, reviewers and implementers can more easily review, approve, and implement the change.